MicrosoftDocs/bing-docs/bing-docs/bing-visual-search/overview.md

 ms.subservice: bing-visual-search
 ms.topic: overview
 ms.date: 01/18/2023
-ms.author: v-apunnamara
 ---

 # What is the Bing Visual Search API?

 Bing Visual Search API returns insights about an image.
 For example, Bing can help you find similar images, learn where to buy the dress seen in the pic, explore a landmark, identify a dog’s breed, and more.
 All you need is an image file, the URL to an image, or an insights token.
-Use Bing Visual Search API to offer an experience similar to Bing.com/visualsearch.
+Use Bing Visual Search API to offer an experience similar to `Bing.com/visualsearch`.

 > [!IMPORTANT]
 > Bing Visual Search API is the preferred method for getting image insights.
-If you use [Image Insights API](../bing-image-search/how-to/image-insights.md), consider switching to Bing Visual Search API.

 ## Get started

-To get started using the API, pick the subscription you want from [Bing API Pricing](https://aka.ms/bingsearchapipricing).
+To get started using the API, pick the subscription you want from <a href="https://aka.ms/bingsearchapipricing" target="_blank">Bing API Pricing</a>.
 After getting your subscription key, you're all set to make your first call.

 You can easily call the API by sending a native HTTP GET request or by using the Visual Search SDK.
 For examples to help you get up and running quickly for either option, see [Quickstarts](quickstarts/quickstarts.md).